andrebmsouza/dier-replication/README.md

 # Instructions
 To construct the probability score, run the script `ConstructProbScore.sh` in the folder `code`.
 Alternatively, you can run the scripts `Preparing_Daily_Variables.do`,`Preparing_Weekly_Variables.do`,`Preparing_Monthly_Variables.do`, `Aggregate_Data.do`, `Create_ProbScore_OOS_Parallelized.R` and `Create_Main_Strategies.do`.
-Once the probability score is constructed, you can run the analysis to replicate Tables 1 and 2 in the main paper by running the script `RunAnalysis.sh`.
+Once the probability score is constructed, you can run the analysis to replicate Tables 1 and 2 in the paper by running the script `RunAnalysis.sh`.

 ## Data